nf-core/website/markdown/developers/tutorials/dsl2_modules_tutorial.md

 ### Passing optional args

 Within nf-core modules any optional non-file parameters should be passed within a variable called `args`.
 At a pipeline level, these arguments are pulled into the modules via an `ext.args` variable that is defined in a `modules.conf` file.
+The `task` in `task.ext.args` and `task.ext.prefix` refers to the name of your module.

 ```
     script: